 In 1979, I started a business.
-It hadn't been my intention; I just needed to earn some money while completing grad school.
-Moonlighting as a programmer, I got a business license, paid quarterly taxes, did bookkeeping, hired people, built online resources on the nascent Internet, ran an office, developed business processes, and maintained a set of quality standards.
+That hadn't been my intention; I just needed to earn some money while completing grad school.
+Moonlighting as a programmer, I did what needed to be done: got a business license, paid quarterly taxes, did bookkeeping, hired people, built online resources on the nascent Internet, ran an office, developed business processes, and maintained a set of quality standards.
 And lots of selling!
-Over the next two decades, a small company emerged.
+Lo and behold, over the next two decades, a small company emerged.

 The content of my work evolved, too.
 I found English more interesting than code and people more interesting than machines.
 I went from programming to training, teaching as a subcontractor to training vendors.
-I grew my own client list, developed my own courseware, and hired subcontractors.
+I grew my own client list, developed my own courseware, hired subcontractors, and the business thrived.

 The aspect I enjoyed most was training new trainers.
 Many of the techniques attributed to "born teachers" can in fact be learned.
 Applying the technology of effective training and making it routine earned extraordinary evaluations, rave reviews, awards and -- the highest praise -- repeat business.